robashaw/libecpint/README.md

 - Const correctness throughout, should allow for parallelisation
 - Minor updates to docs

+### Patch 4

+- Code generation now takes considerably less time and memory; MAX_L=8 takes ~35 seconds, peaking at 1.5GB of memory (joint effort with Thomas Dresselhaus and Peter Bygrave)
+- This will be the final patch before v1.1

 ## Dependencies

 - A modern C++ compiler, at least C++11 standard library is required.
 This has been tested with: